Disney Plus follows in the footsteps of Netflix: price increases and subscription increases with advertising from December 8th-breakinglatest.news-Breaking Latest News

-Little surprisingly, e as was already assumed last August, Disney Plus is ready to follow in the footsteps of Netflix as for price increases and the creation of a subscription with advertising: in the Italian night, the company has announced news that go in this direction.
+Little surprisingly, e as was already assumed last August, Disney Plus is ready to get in the wake of Netflix as for price increases and the creation of a subscription with advertising: in the Italian night, the company has announced news that go in this direction.

 It is still not clear which countries will be affected by these increases, but it is reasonable to expect that we will start from the USA and then the changes gradually touch all the markets where the Disney Plus streaming service is active.